-A post-mortem examination (also known as an autopsy) may be requested by the Coroner, the Minister for Health, a hospital or the family of a deceased person.
+A post-mortem examination may be requested by the Coroner, the Minister for Health, a hospital or the family of a deceased person.
 Part 4 of the Transplantation and Anatomy Act 1983 outlines the legislative requirements related to the authorisation of post-mortem examinations.

 Hospital post-mortem examinations

 Suitable documents to enable this have been redeveloped by a small working group across SA Health.
-These forms are available on the SA Health intranet and and include:
+These forms are available on the SA Health intranet (for SA Health staff) or from the contacts below, and include:

 - the request, consent and authority form (MR82F)